Ben Shapiro: 2016–present: Speaker

 Shapiro speaks at college campuses across the United States.
 In his speeches, he often presents a conservative viewpoint on controversial subjects.
 He spoke at 37 campuses between early 2016 and late 2017.

 Some students and faculty members at California State University, Los Angeles, objected to a speech that Shapiro, who was then an editor at Breitbart News, was scheduled to hold at the university on February 25, 2016, titled "When Diversity Becomes a Problem".
 University president William Covino canceled the speech three days before it was to take place, intending to reschedule it so that the event could feature various viewpoints on campus diversity.
 Covino ultimately reversed his decision, allowing the speech to go on as planned.
 The day of the speech, student protesters formed human chains, blocking the doors to the event and staging sit-in protests.
 When Shapiro began his speech, a protester pulled the fire alarm.
 After the speech ended, Shapiro was escorted out by campus police.
 Conservative youth organization Young America's Foundation (YAF) announced it was filing a lawsuit against the university (with Shapiro as one of the plaintiffs), claiming that the First and Fourteenth Amendment rights of the students were violated by Covino's attempted cancellation of the event as well as by the physical barricading of students from entering or leaving the event.

 In August 2016, DePaul University revoked an invitation for Shapiro to address students at the school and barred him from entering the campus owing to "security concerns".

-On September 14, 2017, Shapiro gave a speech at the invitation of the University of California, Berkeley student organization Berkeley College Republicans (BCR), in which he criticized identity politics.
+On September 14, 2017, Shapiro gave a speech at the invitation of the University of California, Berkeley, student organization Berkeley College Republicans, in which he criticized identity politics.
 The event was supported by the YAF and BCR.
 It involved a large police presence, which had been promised by Berkeley Chancellor Carol T. Christ in her August letter that supported free speech.
 Together, the university and the city of Berkeley spent $600,000 on police and security for the event, which transpired with nine arrests but no major incidents.